BZoennchen/Pages/_drafts/Information.md

 $$\forall n \in \mathbb{N}: H_n = 1 \Rightarrow H = 0,$$

-i.e., the *entropy of that system* is zero.
+i.e., the *entropy of that system* is zero which makes sense because we are absolutely certain what messages we will receive.

 If instead the *sender* sends either $$0$$ or $$1$$ probability $$0.5$$, then